Welcome to our Technical Analysis Guide.

 If you do want to trade in the secondary trend we'll take a look at the support and resistance levels.
 As you can see, the price of BTC is now in the 50k - 52k range.

 52K is currently the resistance level.
 Many people seem to believe that BTC is not worth more than this price, so they sell their BTC at this price level.
 If the price breaks through this resistance level.
 It means that more people believe that BTC is worth more than 52k.
 The next resistance level is then looked at in this scenario: This level is at 54k/56k.
 Three scenarios can happen at this point in time : A breakout to the top, a breakout to the down or the price keeps going sideways: The best thing to do right now is to wait for confirmation the the price broke through, as it is safer and more profitable to trade with the uptrend.

 If Bitcoin breaks through the resistance, you could configure our strategies from the bullish segment.
 Swing Meister (Premium) is a good choice, the price is expected to move a lot.
 If the next resisitance level is pretty close, Bull Rider could be an option because of it's aggressive scalps.

 But what if BTC gets rejected and breaks down to the downside?
 A tactic which can be applied (though it is a personal consideration since it involves more risk!) is to configure the strategies from the bearish segment.
 The strategies can be configured before the breakout.

-If the market goes side ways and you want to make small trades in the sideways market, you could deploy Altcoin Scraper.
+If the market goes side ways and you want to make small trades in the sideways market, you could deploy the strategy Altcoin Scraper.
 Since this strategies aims to make small trades by scalping coins in the bear market.

 Always conduct your own research before trading!